Muterra/doc-golix/spec.md

 --------------------

-+ Need to define command flow.
-+ Need to define required persistence provider commands
++ Add hello/goodbye to persistence commands?
 + Need to define required components for identity containers
 + Need to define deniable aliasing
 + Need to add nonce generation